fedi-to/fedi-to.github.io/webap.md

 ## Functional description

 A `web+ap` URI is an `https` URI with additional semantics.
-Software supporting this URI MUST treat it as an `https` URI and then follow the [ActivityPub specification], especially when it comes to the exchanged content types (the `Accept` and `Content-Type` header).
+ActivityPub software supporting this URI MUST treat it as an `https` URI and then follow the [ActivityPub specification], especially when it comes to the exchanged content types (the `Accept` and `Content-Type` header).

+It is also encouraged for operating systems to provide a fallback mechanism for these URIs.
+This SHOULD be done in a way that the target website can reject non-ActivityPub objects (like invite links).
+This fallback mechanism SHOULD be used when no appropriate ActivityPub software is available.

 [ActivityPub specification]: https://www.w3.org/TR/activitypub/